mikeybkats/theHeartOftheBuddhasTeaching/Book Reports/Report1-Chapters1-4.md

 The Heart of the Buddha's Teaching is a book by Thich Nhat Han.
-As the title suggests it is a book about unwrapping the
+As the title suggests it is a book about getting to the center of Buddhist teachings and philosophies.
+This book report will cover
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMjE4Mzc3NDFdfQ==
+eyJoaXN0b3J5IjpbMTAwNTU1MDExOF19
 -->